xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] I don't think the camera's viewFrame factors in the zoom level.
+I'm not quite sure how the MoveCamera border does.
+I guess I'd have to look at MoveCamera.
+Anyway, it is possible to trick BSM into thinking the map-cursor isn't in view if you zoom out and move the cursor to one of the side extremes.

 - [x] Unit CO loaded
 - [ ] CO loaded state affects adjacent board tiles.
 - [ ] BoardPlayer.CoUnit : filter units => unit.coLoaded == true